 The trails of Forest Park are a real treasure for runners and an opportunity to run a race on them shouldn’t be missed.
 The only 50K held in Portland, the route will include everyone’s favorite – Wildwood Trail – but also some lesser traveled and less well-known paths, with approximately 4,000′ of elevation gain.
 The race will support the Forest Park Conservancy again this year.

-All runners must check in the morning of the race.
+All runners must sign in the morning of the race.
 There is no early start.

 There is a 1:30 p.m. cutoff at the aid station at mile 21.4.
 If you are not able to make this cutoff, you will be asked to return to the start with aid station volunteers.

 We’ll treat all racers to a BBQ following the race.
-And our friends from Lucky Lab Brewpub will provide the beer!
 It will be a fun time to hang out with friends.

 Awards ceremony: 1:00 pm